 RUS offers a Cushion of Credit (COC) program allowing its borrowers to deposit Federal Financing Bank (FFB) debt service payments prior to their scheduled due dates.
-During 2018, these funds earned interest income for borrowers at an annual fixed rate of 5%.
-At December 31, 2017, Georgia Transmission had a balance of \$260 million in a COC account.
-During 2018, Georgia Transmission deposited an additional \$30 million and received \$11 million in interest.
-Subsequent withdrawals of debt service payments for \$95 million resulted in a balance of \$206 million as of December 31, 2018.
+Deposits maintained in the COC program are considered restricted cash for the purposes of presentation in the financial statements.
+The restriction on the cash is permanent until such time the deposits are used to pay FFB debt service payments.
+At December 31, 2018, Georgia Transmission had a balance of \$206 million in a COC account.
+During 2019, Georgia Transmission made no new deposits and received \$7 million in interest.
+Subsequent withdrawals of debt service payments for \$153 million resulted in a balance of \$60 million as of December 31, 2019.
+During 2018 and 2019, these funds earned interest income for borrowers at an annual fixed rate of 5%.